Physical Origin — Why Fibonacci?

 2. Formation-Epoch Freezing

-Earth’s base eccentricity (e_E = 0.015386) is the model’s single irreducible eccentricity parameter — an oscillation midpoint, not the current J2000 value (which is 0.01671, about 8.6% higher).
-The other seven base eccentricities are phase-derived at runtime from K, J2000 observations, and the System Reset anchor (n=7) with balance-group phase offsets (90° in-phase, 270° Saturn), so Earth’s base is the only free eccentricity parameter in the model.
-This fits the formation-epoch picture: the dissipative era selected a specific Fibonacci-compatible configuration with Earth’s base at this value, and conservative dynamics has preserved it since.
+Earth’s base eccentricity as a formation anchor.
+Earth’s base eccentricity (e_E = 0.015386) is the model’s single irreducible eccentricity parameter — an oscillation midpoint, not the J2000 value (which is 0.01671, about 8.6% higher).
+The other seven base eccentricities derive from K, J2000 observations, and the System Reset anchor (n = 7) with balance-group phase offsets.
+Earth’s base is the only free eccentricity parameter in the model — consistent with the formation-epoch picture: the dissipative era selected a specific Fibonacci-compatible configuration with Earth’s base at this value, and conservative dynamics has preserved it since.

-3. The Complete Origin Story
+3. Origin Story — Planetary Spacing

 | Phase | Mechanism | What it sets | Timescale |